-Proximity sensors are used in various devices.
+Proximity sensors are use in various devices.
 From the basic household applications to large scale applications proximity sensors have a vast range of applications.
 The basic functionality of the proximity sensors is the detection of the objects.
-A specific action is initiated upon the detection of material or an object by the proximity sensors.
-The action initiated upon detected is pre-defined.
+The detection of material or an object by the proximity results in an initiation of a specific action.
+The action initiated upon detection is pre-defined.
 The detection of the object with the help of proximity sensor is without any physical contact of the sensor with the object.
-A number of sensing techniques are utilized in the proximity sensor for its operation.
+A number of sensing techniques are utilize in the proximity sensor for its operation.

 Types of Proximity Sensors:

 The proximity sensors are categorized in different categories as per their detections.
-Some proximity sensors are used to detect materials whereas some are used to detect different environmental conditions upon these classifications proximity sensors types are as follow:
+Some proximity sensors are use to detect materials whereas some are use to detect different environmental conditions upon these classifications proximity sensors types are as follow:

-The capacitive proximity sensors use the variance in the capacitance of the sensor to concluded that an object has been detected.
+The capacitive proximity sensors uses the variance in the capacitance of the sensor to conclude that an object has been detected.
 The mechanism for this category is quite simple in which the sensor act as a separate plate of the capacitor and the object acts as another plate or voltage source for the object.
 The air is the dielectric material between these two potentials.
-As soon as the object enters the dielectric of the plates, the capacitance of the capacitor is changed, and this change is taken as detection of the object.
+As soon as the object enters the dielectric of the plates, the capacitance of the capacitor changes.
+This change is taken as detection of object.

 Detection Principle of Inductive Proximity Sensors

-Inductive Proximity Sensors detect magnetic loss due to eddy currents that are generated on a conductive surface by an external magnetic field.
-An AC magnetic field is generated on the detection coil, and changes in the impedance due to eddy currents generated on a metallic object are detected.
+Inductive Proximity Sensors detect magnetic loss due to eddy currents that are generates on a conductive surface by an external magnetic field.
+An AC magnetic field generates on the detection coil, and changes in the impedance due to eddy currents generated on a metallic object are detected.

 Other methods include Aluminum-detecting Sensors, which detect the phase component of the frequency, and All-metal Sensors, which use a working coil to detect only the changed component of the impedance.
 There are also Pulse-response Sensors, which generate an eddy current in pulses and detect the time change in the eddy current with the voltage induced in the coil.